How to avoid fire, injury on Fourth of July

 - Keep your pets at home, indoors, in a sheltered, quiet area.
 Some animals can become destructive when frightened, so be sure that you have removed any items that your pet could destroy or that would be harmful to your pet if chewed or ingested.
 Leave a television or radio playing at normal volume to keep him/her company while you are away.

 - If you know that your pet is seriously distressed by loud noises, consult with your veterinarian before the holiday for ways to help alleviate the fear and anxiety he/she will experience during the fireworks display.

 - Never leave pets outside unattended, even in a fenced yard or on a chain.
 In their fear, pets who normally wouldn’t leave the yard, may escape and become lost, or become entangled in their chain, risking injury or even death.

 - Make sure your pets are wearing identification tags so that if they do become lost, they can be reunited promptly.

 - If you plan to go away for the holiday, make sure your pet is properly cared for by a neighbor, relative, or close friend.
 Make sure that your pet-sitter is aware of these precautions for the holiday as well.

-- If a pet is lost during the Fourth, owners can visit Kern County Animal Control or log onto the website for more information.
+- If a pet is lost during the Fourth, owners can visit Kern County Animal Control for more information.

 The staff and lawyers at Chain | Cohn | Clark wishes everyone a safe and happy Fourth of July.